College of Education

-For over 60 years, Grand Canyon University (GCU) has proudly maintained its rich heritage as a prestigious teaching college.
-Our College of Education continues to prepare policymakers, administrators and educators who strive to deliver quality education and enrich lives across a variety of school and community settings.
+For over 60 years, Grand Canyon University (GCU) has proudly maintained its rich heritage as a prestigious teaching college, both on campus and online.
+Our College of Education continues to prepare policymakers, school administrators and educators who strive to deliver quality education and enrich lives across a variety of academic and community settings.

-While GCU is committed to nurturing your development into an outstanding educator, our dedication to your success extends beyond the classroom.
+While GCU's College of Education is committed to nurturing your development into an outstanding educator, our dedication to your success extends beyond the classroom.
 We instill the spirit of servant leadership, innovation and service into each program through One Foundation, our Christian worldview.

 You may be able to offset tuition costs with a GCU scholarship.View Scholarships